Phase changes of the flow rate in the vertebral artery caused by debranching thoracic endovascular aortic repair: effects of flow path and local vessel stiffness on vertebral arterial pulsation: Conclusion

 \section{Conclusion}

+This study is the first report to describe phase differences of the flow rate in LVAs after 1dTEVAR with AxA-AxA bypass.
 A 1D model was used to numerically investigate blood flow rates, with the goal of explaining experimental evidence on the phase delay of the flow rate in the LVA but not in the RVA after $1$dTEVAR relative to before.
 The numerical model can reproduce the flow distribution in the major arteries from the heart, and can capture the flow rate ratio in the L/RVA in both pre- and postoperative patients.
 The numerical results showed that the phase delay was mainly caused by the bypass, i.e., by alteration of the flow path, rather than by stent grafting, i.e., the change of local vessel stiffness.
 Bypass angles and the effects of the length and Young's modulus of the stent were also investigated, but all were insensitive to the phase delay.
 We hope that our numerical results will provide fundamental knowledge about therapeutic decisions for dTEVAR.